easystats/bayestestR/README.md

 ## Goal

-The goal of `bayestestR` is to be a lightweight package containing utilities to describe and analyze posterior distributions and models under the Bayesian framework.
+`bayestestR` is a lightweight package providing utilities to describe posterior distributions and Bayesian models.

 ## Installation

-- Run the following:
+Run the following:

 ```R
 install.packages("devtools")